sapana-roehampton/Study-Buddies/README.md

 # Study Buddies

 Study Buddies is a peer study support web application designed to help university students find and offer academic support to each other.
-The platform focuses on sharing knowledge, collaboration, and building a supportive learning community without financial exchange.
+The platform focuses on collaboration, knowledge sharing, and building a supportive learning community without financial exchange.

 ## Project Status
-This project is currently in early setup (Sprint 1).
+Sprint 1 – Initial setup and planning

 ## Team
 - Rahul Panthi